nicksinks/ProjectGreen/README.md

 Group Project for Programming 2 IUSB SP2023
 ##############################################
-# Project 1 for Programming 2
+# Project for Programming 2
 #
 #
 # Personality Quiz: Silly Internet Personality Quiz
 #
-# Virtual Library: Manage Users and Book
-# inventory for a virtual library
 #
 #
+#
+#
 # Confirmed New Class Files:
 #
 # added Quiz, Traits, Person, Personality Classes
-#
-#
+# determined Personality Class not viable.
+# Traits and PersonalityType will have a Composition relationship
+# 04.16.2023 Added GUI.
+Had to reload all classes to add JavaFX to project
 # Class authors:
 # @nicholaszeig
 # @zachariahsykes